Gagasii/esp32-cam-web-server/README.md

 -Well documented software was used , namely javascript, html, css.

--Uses the AsyncWebServer library for the webserver
+-Uses the AsyncWebServer library for the webserver.

--Uses SPIFFS filesytem to store the files
+-Uses SPIFFS filesytem to store the files and data.

 ## Testing